 iHunter Pro Tools

-In addition to all the great tools included with the iHunter base app, your can upgrade to the iHunter Pro tools for only $4.99 (Pro Tools are only available on iOS at this time).
+In addition to all the great tools included with the iHunter base app, you can upgrade to the iHunter Pro Tools for only $4.99.

 The upgrade gives you the ability to:

 iHunter Alberta also offers an annual subscription to display various types of Alberta Public (Crown) land that can be accessible for hunting.
 First buy the app here:

 There are over 6000 agricultural public land dispositions (leases) that are also available for public access activities such as hunting (subject to restrictions).
 These lands include Grazing Leases (GRL) and Farm Development Leases (FDL), which typically require users to contact the leaseholder prior to access.
 Grazing Permits (GRP), Provincial Grazing Reserves (GRR), Forest Grazing Licenses (FGL) and Cultivation Permits (CUP) require basic conditions to be followed, but do not require contact (unless specifically listed).
 All of these leases have their boundaries shown on the map and are searchable in the Agricultural Lease Land menu.
 By tapping on the lease you are interested in, or selecting it from the search menu, you can see the leaseholder contact info and any restrictions that are in place.

 These areas are shown in a teal color on the map and are built into the app.
 They can be used even without cell coverage.

 The Boundary for the Green Area of the province can also be shown.
 This is primarily public land, but some areas are under disposition (lease) and approximately 1,330 quarter sections and scattered small pockets of private land also exist.
 The Green Area is provided as a guideline, but does not indicate that you have permission to access all land within it.